Mariano Medina Family Cemetery

 The earliest grave at the Medina family cemetery was of a family friend buried prior to 1864.
 This was followed by two of Mariano’s children in 1864.
 The cemetery was surrounded by a dry stacked stone wall that was kept neatly whitewashed.
 The entrance was topped with a blue cross, a symbol of Mariano’s and his wife Tacnecy’s (Flathead tribe) Catholic faith.

-was no longer space inside.
+There was a total of eight burials at this site.
+In 1878 Mariano was buried outside the wall because there was no longer space inside.
 A son from his second marriage was also buried next to Mariano outside the cemetery walls.
 From 1942 to 1946 local historian Harold Dunning placed new headstones on four of the gravesites.
 In 1960, under court order and under a veil of secrecy, the cemetery was officially closed, with removal of the wall and disinterment and then reinterment of five of the eight graves to the new Namaqua Park.
 At this site there are markers for Mariano Medina, his wife, a daughter, a boy, and a friend.

 The Loveland Historical Society was given the property in 2009 by a conscientious developer, and has since been concerned with preservation and sensitive restoration of the valley’s first cemetery.
 The Mariano Medina Family Cemetery has been placed on the State and Local Historic Register, as declared by the plaque on the side of the large stone at the property entrance.
-The stone is also
+The stone is also a repository for a plaque donated by the Oregon-California Trails Association, Colorado-Cherokee Trail Chapter, which tells about the important trails in the area.

 Through the generous donations of many local businesses, families, individuals, and the City of Loveland, in 2016 a protective fence was installed around the cemetery.
 Natural stone seating has been placed facing the original cemetery gate.
 Upright stones listing donors’ names have been placed.
 An old grain wagon has been donated by Colorado State University (CSU), a fitting tribute to the trails which routed through the site and to one aspect of Mariano’s multi-faceted business acumen.